 CT also made efforts to stave off future liabilities by restructuring elements of its OPEB and pension programs.
 Until 2009 when employees started to pay 3% of their paycheck toward retiree healthcare, CT's retiree healthcare system was on a PAYGO scheme without any money set aside into a fund.
-The state into a fund.
-In 2011, CT made major changes to shave roughly \$13.3 billion off its \$31.2 billion unfunded state employee and retiree health care liabilities.
+The same state and retiree health care liabilities.
+The savings came from a \$6.2 billion unfunded state employee and retiree health care liabilities.
 The savings came from a \$6.2 billion reduction via the establishment of a trust fund, \$4.9 billion to changes in plan design and funding policy that included new eligibility requirements and adoption of an employer group waiver plan (an adoption NJ made the following year), and a \$2.1 billion reduction of negotiated increases in employee and state contributions.
 The savings came from a \$6.2 billion reduction of negotiated increases in employee and state contributions.